mjrusso/mountain/README.md

 mountain split manifest.fountain screenplay.fountain
 ```

-As with `mountain join`, the first argument is the path to the manifest file, and the
+As with `mountain join`, the first argument is the path to the manifest file,
-second argument is the path to the combined document.
+and the second argument is the path to the combined document.

 After running this command, _manifest.fountain_ and _intro.fountain_ will
 update to reflect the changes (adding a new section header, and a line of
 action description, respectively).
-When we edited _screenplay.fountain_ we
+However, when we edited
-didn't make any changes to _the-end.fountain_, so there won't be any visible
+_screenplay.fountain_, we didn't make any changes to _the-end.fountain_, so
-changes to that file.
+there won't be any visible changes to that file.

 _manifest.fountain_: